Angélique du Coudray: Life

 In the same year, the king (Louis XV) commissioned her to teach midwifery to peasant women in an attempt to reduce infant mortality.
 This had become a political concern because a perceived high rural perinatal mortality, following from the deaths in the Seven Years' War, was depleting France of future citizens.

 Between 1760 and 1783, she traveled all over rural France, sharing her extensive knowledge with poor women.
 During this period, she is estimated to have taught in over forty French cities and rural towns and to have trained 4,000 students directly.
 She was also responsible for the training of 6,000 other women, who were taught directly by her former students.
 In addition, she taught about 500 surgeons and physicians, all of them men.
+At one point in her travels, she taught midwifery to veterinarians at The Royal Veterinary School so that women in rural areas would have the necessary care.
 In her thirty years of teaching she taught over 30,000 students.
 Through this educational effort Du Coudray became a national sensation and international symbol of French medical advancement.

-Angélique du Coudray died in Bordeaux on April 17, 1794.
+Angélique du Coudray died in Bordeaux on 17 April 1794.
 There is mystery around her death, as it occurred during the Reign of Terror that succeeded the French Revolution.
 Many scholars believe she was killed during the night because she had previously been commissioned and endorsed by King Louis XV.
 Others argue that she simply died of old age.